ping, ping6 - send ICMP ECHO_REQUEST to network hosts

 RTT is round trip time, mdev is the maximun deviation

-Since each ping packet may be transfered via a different set of intermediate nodes there may be
+Since each ping packet may be transfered via a different set of intermediate nodes there will be

-variation in time, TTL and even the succcess or failure from one ping to the next.
+variations in times, TTL and even the succcess or failure from one ping to the next.

-With deadline option, ping waits for count ECHO_REPLY packets, until the timeout expires.
+With deadline option(-w waits until the timeout expires.

 | -n No lookup of destination names.